 According to one 2018 survey, 58 percent of managers make counteroffers to retain employees who receive job offers from other employers.
 How long do employees who accept a counter offer stay with the company?
 "Less than two years," was the average response, according to the same survey.
 Counter offers are nothing more than a quick fix—a band-aid that gives a company time to assess the situation and determine the best action to take.
 Ultimately, the end result is often the same: the person is replaced or leaves.

 Counter offers are nothing more than a quick fix—a band-aid that gives a company time to assess the situation and determine the best action to take.

-So, if you are the recipient of a counter offer, be aware and follow your gut.
+If you are the recipient of a counter offer, be aware and follow your gut.
 If your instinct is to leave for another opportunity, stick to your decision and go.
 Be excited to look ahead.
-Of course, resign with grace and always keep the door open.
-Times have changed over the years and it is now acceptable to return to a former employer in a more senior role after having gained additional experience elsewhere.
+Of course, resign with grace and always keep the door open, as we've written about before.
+Sideline any objections with a clear and confident explanation that covers where, when and why you are leaving.
+Once you make the announcement, you are basically past tense in the eyes of the organization, but you will always be remembered for how you left.
+Keep all bridges intact.
+Times have changed over the years; and it is now acceptable to return to a former employer in a more senior role after having gained additional experience elsewhere.